 a later date.
 Students contemplating a break from school should also speak to their Academic Department and/or Program Coordinator to discuss how breaks in training might impact their program length and their eligibility for and date of return.
 This

-information will be very important and should be submitted to your EO Case Manager or MTCU Representative.
+information will be very important and should be submitted to your EO Case Manager or MCU Representative.
 Students returning from a break in their programming will likely be required to submit revised documentation (SC Letter of Acceptance/SC Cost

-Estimate from the College) to the MTCU in order to reinstate SC funding.
+Estimate from the College) to the MCU in order to reinstate SC funding.
 Revised documentation can be obtained from the Second Career Program Support Officer located in the Community Partnerships Office at George Brown College.

 There are a lot of expenses I was not aware of before starting school.
 What additional expenses should I anticipate in future?